HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 When referring to attributes or text content of elements, we use the following conventions:

-- When we get the key value of the `textContent` key name on an element, it is equivalent to referencing the text content of this element, including the text content of all descendant elements, and the strings connected according to the depth-first traversal path.
+- When we get the key value of `textContent` key name on an element, it is equivalent to referencing the text content of this element, including the text content of all descendant elements, and the strings connected according to the depth-first traversal path.
-- When we set the `textContent` key value on an element, it is equivalent to removing all descendant nodes (if any) of the element, and setting the text content of the element to the corresponding key value.
+- When we set `textContent` key value on an element, it is equivalent to removing all descendant nodes (if any) of the element, and setting the text content of the element to the corresponding key value.
-- When we get the key value of the `dataContent` key name on an element, it is equivalent to referring to all the data content of this element, including the array formed by the data content of all descendant elements according to the depth-first traversal path.
+- When we get the key value of `dataContent` key name on an element, it is equivalent to referring to all the data content of this element, including the array formed by the data content of all descendant elements according to the depth-first traversal path.
-- When we set the `dataContent` key value on an element, it is equivalent to removing all descendant nodes (if any) of the element, and setting the data content of the element to the corresponding key value.
+- When we set `dataContent` key value on an element, it is equivalent to removing all descendant nodes (if any) of the element, and setting the data content of the element to the corresponding key value.
-- When we get the key value of the `content` key name on an element, it is equivalent to getting the text expression of the document fragment of all descendant nodes (including content and descendant elements) of this element; when setting the key value of the key name , it is equivalent to using text expression to create descendant nodes of the element (replacing the original descendant nodes).
+- When we get the key value of `content` key name on an element, it is equivalent to getting the text expression of the document fragment of all descendant nodes (including content and descendant elements) of this element; when setting the key value of the key name , it is equivalent to using text expression to create descendant nodes of the element (replacing the original descendant nodes).
 - We can use composite keys like `attr.class` to refer to static attributes of an element.
-References to an undefined static property are treated as if the property value were `undefined`.
+References to an undefined static attribute are treated as if the attribute value were `undefined`.
-- Use property names like `prop.selectedIndex` or `prop.style.width`, `prop.style[width]` to refer to dynamic properties of an element.
-References to an undefined dynamic property are treated as if the property value were `undefined`.
+- Use attribute names like `prop.selectedIndex` or `prop.style.width`, `prop.style[width]` to refer to dynamic properties of an element.
+References to an undefined dynamic attribute are treated as if the attribute value were `undefined`.

-Usually, we use the `update` element to modify the static attribute (attribute) and content (content) of the element; for dynamic properties (property), such as the content entered in the `input` box, we need to use the `request` element to obtain or set up.
+Usually, we use `update` element to modify the static attribute and content of the element; for dynamic attribute , such as the content entered in the `input` box, we need to use `request` element to obtain or set up.

 Note: Currently only planned SGML supports using data as element content, i.e. `dataContent`.

-#### 2.1.18) MIME types
+#### 2.1.18) MIME Type

-`init` and other elements that load data from external resources will determine the loaded data type according to the MIME of the resource:
+`init` and other elements that load data from external resources will determine the loaded data type according to MIME of the resource:

-- `text/html`: the native entity used to represent a DOM document
+- `text/html`:  It is used to represent a native entity of DOM document.
-- `text/css`: String
+- `text/css`: string
-- `text/javascript`: String
+- `text/javascript`: string
-- `text/plain`: String
+- `text/plain`: string
 - `text/*`: string
-- `application/xml`: the native entity used to represent a DOM document
+- `application/xml`: It is used to represent a native entity of DOM document.
 - `application/json`: data
 - `application/octet-stream`: byte sequence
-- `application/*`: sequence of bytes
+- `application/*`: byte sequence
-- `image/*`: sequence of bytes
+- `image/*`: byte sequence
-- `audio/*`: sequence of bytes
+- `audio/*`: byte sequence
-- `video/*`: sequence of bytes
+- `video/*`: byte sequence
-- `font/*`: sequence of bytes
+- `font/*`: byte sequence

-#### 2.1.19) HVML URI schema
+#### 2.1.19) HVML URI Schema

-We introduce `hvml` and `hvml+run` two URI schemas (Schema) for the HVML application framework.
+We introduce `hvml` and `hvml+run` two URI schemas for the HVML application framework.

-##### 2.1.19.1) `hvml` schema
+##### 2.1.19.1) `hvml` Schema

 This schema is primarily used by HVML renderers and serves two purposes:

 1) Define the page in the HVML renderer

-Similar to the `http` schema, a complete `hvml` schema includes hostname, application name, traveler name, page group name and page name, and query components, such as:
+Similar to `http` schema, a complete `hvml` schema includes hostname, application name, traveler name, page group name, page name, and query components, such as:

 `hvml://<host_name>/<app_name>/<runner_name/<page_group_name>/<page_name>/?irId=<the_initial_request_identifier>`

 As the names of its parts suggest, it contains the following information for an HVML renderer page:

 - CPU name.
-- Application Name.
-We use the reserved name `_renderer` to refer to the renderer itself.
+- Application Name: We use the reserved name `_renderer` to refer to the renderer itself.
-- Walker name.
-We use the reserved name `_builtin` to refer to built-in resources (assets).
+- Walker name: We use the reserved name `_builtin` to refer to built-in assets.
-- Page group name.
-We use the special name `-` when the page does not belong to any pagegroup.
+- Page group name: We use the special name `-` when the page does not belong to any pagegroup.
-- Page name.
-The name of a normal window or page.
+- Page name: The name of a normal window or page.
-- `irId` query parameter.
-Used to pass initial request parameters from the HVML interpreter.
+- `irId` query parameter: It is used to pass initial request parameters from the HVML interpreter.

 2) Define public resources that the renderer can directly access